learnk8s/learnk8s.io/src/templating/content.md

 Please notice how:

 1. you still have the extra container which is patched in the base `kustomization.yaml` file
-1. the environment variable was changed to `dev`
+1. the environment variable `DB_URL` was changed to `postgres://dev:5432`

 You can imagine that you can have more folders and more `kustomization.yaml` to match your clusters and environments.

 _Can you also edit fields without having to create a folder, a `kustomization.yaml` and the extra YAML?_

-Kustomize supports inline editing for some fields.

-Kustomize is more structured that `yq` but this convenience comes with some drawbacks.
+Kustomize's support for inline editing fields is limited and discouraged.

 Kustomize is designed on purpose to [make it hard to change values through the command line](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/eschewedFeatures.md#unstructured-edits).